Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 ![StreamingPal](/assets/images/logo.png)

-StreamingPal is a website that help the user to decide what to watch on streaming from Netflix, Prime Video or Disney+ in short time by providing them with only the information they really need for their choice.
+StreamingPal is a website that helps the user to decide what to watch on streaming from Netflix, Prime Video or Disney+ in short time by providing them with only the information they really need for their choice.

 You can visit the website by clicking [here](https://fral96.github.io/Milestone_1_StreamingPal_Website/).